 Determine Other Related Terms

 For this step, we are going to use a tool called Ryte.
-It is a tool that runs a TF*IDF analysis.
-For more information on the TF*IDF analysis, click here or here.
+It is a tool that runs a semantic analysis.
+For more information on semantic analysis, click here.
 Essentially, it takes the top ranking pages for your focus keyword and gives you a list of additional words the pages are using.
 We’ll click on “Content Success” in the left sidebar.

 Next, enter your focus keyword and click “Start Content Analysis.”
 This will give you a list of the single word and 2-word combinations that the top ranking pages are using.
 I recommend also clicking “Add URL for comparison.”
 Enter your URL and run the report again.
 Next, you’ll want to copy and paste the single word and 2-word combination reports into a spreadsheet.
 Be sure to sort by the documents column as this will tell you how many pages (of the top 10 or so ranking search results) are using each word.

-The TF*IDF has several columns and it can get really interesting if you want to dive extremely deep.
+The semantic analysis report has several columns and it can get really interesting if you want to dive extremely deep.
 For our purposes today though, we’ll focus on the columns B, C, and G in our analysis.
 Refer back to the template if you need some guidance.

 Step 4: Implement the Changes

 Through this process, you will have identified where you need to be in terms of keyword count, word count, and other terms to include.
 Take the original copy of the page and determine ways you can implement the insights you have gained.
 In all this, remember not to force it.
 Use common sense and be tactful and strategic as you include additional words and sections on your page.
 Think of the insights you have gained as a guide to enhance your content rather than the end-all-be-all.
 Get out there and get optimizing!